skoczen/will/docs/improve.md

 ## Releases

+#### 0.6.8 - January 30, 2015

+* Will now supports templates directories within plugins.
+Just put a `templates` directory in the plugin's module, and it will be detected.

 #### 0.6.7 - January 29, 2015

 * Addition of `.get_user_by_nick()` method, to look up users by nick, thanks to [sivy](https://github.com/sivy).